sukchung/Chewier/journals/suk.md

 - I am excited about using Bootstrap and CSS to style it.

 ## Jan.
-17, 2022
+17, 2023

 Today, I worked on:

-- I completed my sign up page, and Alex, Lauren, and I are working on our components for the products page where the products can be displayed after fetching.
+- I completed my sign up page and added UI styling to it.
+I liked how it turned out.
+Alex, Lauren, and I are working on our components for the products page where the products can be displayed after fetching.
 - I am currently looking up ways to have my products show up in the list page.

 ## Jan.
-16, 2022
+16, 2023

 - Martin Luther King Jr. Day

 ## Jan.
-13, 2022
+13, 2023

 Today, I worked on: